elastic/kibana/rfcs/text/0012_background_sessions.md

 Sessions are also closed automatically when navigating between applications.

-If there is no open session, Kibana will behave as before, suggesting a user to "Run Beyond Timeout" instead of "Run in Background".
+If there is no open session, Kibana will act as before, suggesting a user to "Run Beyond Timeout" instead of "Run in Background".

 ### Restoring a session